 As you can see from github embed above, it looks like we copy the actual tag from github gist page, and render the markup without iframe.
 This is actually achieved by removing any border and scrollbar on the iframe, because by default iframe will be rendered as a small box with border and scrollbar.

 Before this, I never thought I would use an iframe in anything.
-I always think that iframe is only an escape hatch for the old web, like creating layout using <table>.
-It's not.
-Iframe is still an escape hatch, but a really useful one.
+I always think that iframe is only an escape hatch for the old web, like creating layout using

 Long live iframe!